-Through collages made from photos of Aldo Loris Rossi's buildings, I aimed to reinforce the centre as the structural point holding the forms together, contrasting the self-enclosed and surveillant nature of the form with the openness of the half-circle.
-The aspect of surveillance is accentuated by stacking disc-like forms that are sometimes closed and sometimes peeping out.
+Through collages made from photos of Aldo Loris Rossi's buildings, I aimed to reinforce the centre as the structural point holding the forms together, contrasting the self-enclosed and surveillant nature of the form with the openness of the half-circle elements.
+Surveillance is accentuated by stacking disc-like forms that are sometimes closed and sometimes peeping out.
 In contrast, the open circles are inclusive and inviting, representing different directions and embracing the surrounding space, inviting the observer to engage with a form that gazes back.
+Aldo Loris Rossi's interest in Italian futurism manifests in this gazing form, which, amidst the stiffness of concrete, gazes into the horizon of the historically charged and perpetually endangered architectural environment of Naples.

 Studio Winter Semester 19/20